Teichlab/cellphonedb/README.md

 - `png`
 - `jpeg`

-This format will be inferred from the `--count-name` & `--log-name` argument
+This format will be inferred from the `--count-name` & `--log-name` arguments.

 ## Using different database versions
-CellPhoneDB databases can be updated from remote repository through our tool.
-Available versions can be listed and downloaded to be used.
+CellPhoneDB databases can be updated from the remote repository through our tool.
+Furthermore, available versions can be listed and downloaded for use.

-To use one of those versions a user must provide the `--database <version_or_file>` to the method to be executed.
+To use one of those versions, a user must provide the argument `--database <version_or_file>` to the method to be executed.

-If the given parameter is a readable database file it will be used as is.
+If the given parameter is a readable database file, it will be used as is.
 Otherwise it will use some of the versions matching the selected version.

 If the selected version does not exist in the local environment it will be downloaded from the remote repository.
-(See below) If no `--database` argument is given in methods execution it will use the latest local version available.
+(See below) If no `--database` argument is given in methods execution, it will use the latest local version available.

 Downloaded versions will be stored in a user folder under `~/.cpdb/releases`